 Parking: We always encourage local attendees to walk, bike, or take public transit!
-But if you're driving, parking is available after 5:00pm in both the 75 Washington Ave lot and the parole building (107 Washington Ave) lot.
-Street parking along Washington Ave is also available.
+But if you're driving, street parking is available as well as parking after 5:00pm in the lot at 107 Washington Ave.

 This event is free!
 Light refreshments will be served during the annual meeting.
 There will be a cash bar.

 If you plan on attending this event, please RSVP by clicking here.

 Are you interested in presenting?
 We're currently accepting proposals!